okhascorpio/python_assignments/python_assignment_1/README.txt

+cd into the assignment folder

 Add your postgresql credentials in .env file

 install required dependencies by running
 $ pip install -r requirements.txt
+--OR enter into pipenv shell

 Run the app
 $ flask run